Ministry of Labor (Taiwan)

-The Ministry of Labor (MOL; 勞動部 (Láodòng Bù, Lô-tōng-pō͘)) is a ministry of the Republic of China (Taiwan) representing opinions of employees, political and academic circles to review labor policies, laws and regulations, as well as related projects and programs in Taiwan.
-MOL is working with various international organizations and bilateral exchanges for elevating the welfare of labors in ROC, such as the Labor Insurance program.
+The Ministry of Labor (MOL; 勞動部 (Láodòng Bù, Lô-tōng-pō͘)) is a ministry of the Taiwanese Executive Yuan administering policies relating to employees and labor.
+The MOL works with various international organizations and engages in bilateral exchanges to elevate the welfare of laborers in Taiwan, administering programs such as Labor Insurance.

 History

-In 1947, before the implement of Constitution of the Republic of China, the Nationalist government planned to establish the Ministry of Labor under Executive Yuan.
-May 18, 1948, the Ministry of Social is founded by Executive Yuan, labor affairs was downgrade to an agency under Ministry of Social.
-March 21, 1949, the Ministry of Social was abolished, labor affairs was minister by Department of Interior Affairs, by the newly founded Division of Labor, Department of Interior Affairs.
+In 1947, before the implementation of Constitution of the Republic of China, the Nationalist government planned to establish the Ministry of Labor under the Executive Yuan.
+On 18 May 1948, the Ministry of Society (社會部) was founded by the Executive Yuan, and labor affairs were downgraded to an agency under the Ministry of Society.
+On 21 March 1949, the Ministry of Society was abolished, and labor affairs were then administered by the a newly founded Division of Labor under the Ministry of the Interior.